-The proportion of the Rushmoor population with NVQ42 and above qualifications is below the regional average (38.4% In Rushmoor compared to 45.1% in the South East), whilst the proportion of people with no qualifications is almost twice the regional average.
+The proportion of the Rushmoor population with NVQ42 and above qualifications is below the regional average (38.4% in Rushmoor compared to 45.1% in the South East).
 This is acknowledged in the Rushmoor Local Plan (2019) and is identified by many businesses as an area for improvement and action.